James Everett Chase

 James Everett Chase (March 29, 1914 – May 19, 1987) was an African American politician in Spokane, Washington.
 He was elected mayor in 1981 by a landslide 62 percent to 38 percent margin, and became the state's second African American mayor.

 Early life and work

 Chase was born in Wharton, Texas and grew up in Ballinger, Texas.
 He came to Spokane in 1934, accompanied by two friends from Ballinger, Harry Blackwell and Elmo Dalbert.
 The three men moved to Spokane after completing a term of service with the Civilian Conservation Corps—after taking up residence in the city, they found employment in a hotel.
 Chase went on to run an auto body repair shop together with his friends.
-He was a co-owner of Blackwell and Chase Body and Fender Repair from 1940–1942, supervisor of the body repair shop at Geiger Field for the U.S.A.F. during World War II, and co-owner of Chase and Dalbert Body and Fender Repair from 1945 until his retirement in 1981.
+He was a co-owner of Blackwell and Chase Body and Fender Repair from 1940 to 1942, supervisor of the body repair shop at Geiger Field for the U.S.A.F. during World War II, and co-owner of Chase and Dalbert Body and Fender Repair from 1945 until his retirement in 1981.